- Written by Dr.Mehmet Demircioglu

 If the original surgery caused scarring or infection related loss, the recipient area may behave differently.
 Graft survival can be less predictable in scar tissue.

-A good repair plan should be honest about limits.
-I would rather underpromise and protect the patient than promise a perfect reset that surgery cannot deliver.
+A good repair plan should be clear about limits.
+It is better to underpromise and protect the patient than to promise a perfect reset that surgery cannot deliver.

 Sometimes the best second surgery is not very large.
 A few carefully placed grafts can soften an edge or improve a weak transition.
 In other cases, a larger correction is needed, but only if the donor area can support it.

-The patient should also understand that repair growth follows the same biological timeline as other hair transplant growth.
+You also need to understand that repair growth follows the same biological timeline as other hair transplant growth.
 It is not instant.
 Even after repair, early shedding and months of waiting may still happen.

 When is graft removal or hairline correction needed?